MerginMaps/docs/src/layer/form-widgets/index.md

 To be able to scan QR codes using your camera, the field name or the field alias has to contain the word `qrcode` (the text is not case sensitive, it can be in combination of lower or upper case letters).

 In the <MobileAppNameShort />, there will be a QR code icon next to the field.
-Tap on it to scan the QR code using your camera and the text (e.g. a link) will be filled in automatically to your field.
+Tap on it to scan the QR code using your camera and the content (a number, text, link, etc.) will be filled in automatically to your field.

 ![Mergin Maps mobile app QR code field form](./mobile-form-qrcode.jpg "Mergin Maps mobile app QR code field form")